Empire Cinemas Columbia Park 12

 Now the theatre is substantially more crowded, even on weekday nights with $2.00 a seat price policy, a bargain in the Northern NJ/Manhattan area where ticket prices can range from 9.50-10.75.

-Taken over by Phoenix Big Cinemas by 2010.
+Taken over by Phoenix Big Cinemas by 2010, it was taken over by Empire Cinemas in 2013.

 Just login to your account and subscribe to this theater